keboola/developers-docs/extend/generic-extractor/functions.md

 ### OAuth 2.0 Authentication Context
-The OAuth Authentication Context is used for the [`oauth20`](/extend/generic-extractor/api/authentication/oauth20/) authentication method (it is not applicable to `oauth10`) and contains representation of the complete HTTP request to be sent (`request`) plus a key value list of query parameters of the HTTP request (`query`) plus an `authorization` section which contains the response from the OAuth service provider.
-This context is available for both `headers` and `query` section of the `oauth20` authentication methods.
+The OAuth Authentication Context is used for the [`oauth20`](/extend/generic-extractor/api/authentication/oauth20/) authentication method (it is not applicable to `oauth10`) and contains:

+- representation of the complete HTTP request to be sent (`request`),
+- a key value list of query parameters of the HTTP request (`query`), and
+- an `authorization` section containing the response from the OAuth service provider.

+This context is available for both the `headers` and `query` sections of the `oauth20` authentication methods.

 The following configuration: